-The truth is that if you choose to run your own business, you have to make peace with the fact that failure is a very real possibility.
-However, if managed correctly, your limited company going bust or bankrupt, while distressing, does not have to be the hugely damaging event it may seem at the time.
+The truth is that if you choose to run your own business, you have to make peace with the fact that failure is a very real possibility, and it may happen for reasons completely outside your control.

 The correct term to describe a business that can no longer afford to pay its debts is ‘insolvent’ rather than ‘bankrupt’.
 The business enters insolvency and has several routes it can take to attempt to rescue the business or close it down, depending on the specific circumstances it faces.

 Bankrupt is the term used to describe private individuals who can no longer afford to pay their bills.
 They enter bankruptcy to seek relief from all or some of their debts and to make a fresh start.

 However, distinguishing between insolvency and bankruptcy is not quite as clear cut as that.
 Businesses that are sole traders and partnerships become bankrupt, rather than insolvent.
 That’s because there’s no distinction between the owner of the business and the business itself.
 Their finances are one and the same, so if the business goes bankrupt, so does its owner.

 That’s one of the main reasons why so many business owners choose to ‘incorporate’ their businesses.
 Incorporation is the process of turning a sole trader or partnership into a limited company.
 Limited companies are separate legal entities from their owners.
 The business will have its own bank account, assets and cash that are completely separate from its owners.
 In that case, if the limited company becomes insolvent, the personal finances of the business’s owners should not be affected.

 Understanding Your Options When a Limited Company is Bankrupt